 For decades, private commercial real estate investments were opportunities reserved for the ultra-rich.
-Today, online crowdfunding platforms, like CrowdStreet, have made it possible for smaller investors to get into the action.
+Today, online investing platforms, like CrowdStreet, have made it possible for smaller investors to get into the action.

 I believe that most investors should have some exposure to real estate in their portfolio.
-But should that exposure come from a crowdfunding platform like CrowdStreet?
+But should you build that piece of your portfolio with CrowdStreet?

 In this review, I’ll explain the ins and outs of CrowdStreet, and when investors should consider using the platform.